apache/spark/docs/structured-streaming-programming-guide.md

 For batch query, global window (only having `session_window` in grouping key) is supported.

+Due to implementation details of session window in streaming query, for each input row in same session, it will be assigned initial session window and then merged into real session after shuffling.
+If the RPS of input rows is high and there are too many rows in same session in a batch, the output of shuffle write might be significant.
+For such case, you can enable `spark.sql.streaming.sessionWindow.merge.sessions.in.local.partition` to sort and merge session in local partition prior to shuffle.

 ##### Conditions for watermarking to clean aggregation state
 {:.no_toc}